 Trailhead Resort is located directly off the Spearhead Trails Original Pocahontas Trail System.
 The trail system is located near the historic town of Pocahontas, Virginia, in Tazewell County.
 The OP trail provides visitors with an exciting deep woods experience along with relaxing rest stops and stunning vistas.
 With 60+ miles of trail currently open, the OP offers a fun day of riding through one of Virginia’s most beautiful regions.

-Permits range between $20 for a day permit and $60 for an annual permit.
+Permits range between $30 for a day permit and $60 for an annual permit.
 An annual permit expires one year from date of purchase on the last day of the month.
+There is also an annual youth permit for children 12 and under that costs $30.
 Permits are conveniently available at the Trailhead Resort campground store.

 The ATV-friendly town of Pocahontas was named for the Algonquian Indian woman Pocahontas.
 The town owns and operates the Pocahontas Exhibition Mine and Museum, a National Historic Landmark and Virginia’s official “coal heritage zone.”
 The “show mine” as many locals call it, features tours from retired coal miners into the real mine that served as the birthplace of the world-famous Pocahontas #3 coal that heated homes across the United States and was the chosen fuel of the United States Navy.
 The exhibition mine, open from April–August annually, features a 13-foot-tall coal seam.